Bruno-Vdr/vssg/Doc/EnvVars.md

 it's a directory.

 **VSSG_IMG_PUSH_DIR**: This variable is the blog source of images.
-Images, referenced in push file are taken here, before beeing moved into ./pictures/ directory of pushes.
+Images, referenced in push file are taken here, before being moved into ./pictures/ directory of pushes.
 It should end with a '/' indicating it's a directory.

 **VSSG_BLOG_REMOTE_URL**: This variable indicates the remote blogs directory, in rsync format:
 - /home/John/Blog/   if remote URL is a local directory (useful for tests).